Serves 2 people

 gently and carefully fold together.
 You don’t want to break up that crab

-2. Cover tightly and refrigerate for at least 30 minutes.
+meat!
+You can also use clean hands. - Cover tightly and refrigerate for at least 30 minutes.
 Using a 1/2 cup

 measuring cup, portion the crab cake mixture into 6 mounds onto a baking